/

 • Android SDK: v0.14.0

-With your auth SDK installed, you will need to turn on DFP Protected Auth under Frontend SDKs in the Dashboard.
+With your auth SDK installed, you will need to enable DFP Protected Auth under Frontend SDKs in the Dashboard.
 By default, Stytch enables Observation mode when you first turn on DFP Protected Auth.

 Turning on DFP Protected Auth

 Observation mode automatically generates and submits a fingerprint to the Stytch API.
-However, the Stytch API will take no actions on the fingerprint's verdict.
+However, the Stytch API will not enforce any action based on the fingerprint verdict.

-This mode allows you to test out DFP Protected Auth before making any decision actions.
-This ensures that DFP Protected Auth won’t cause any important requests to be blocked before you have a chance to analyze the results.
+This mode allows you to test out DFP Protected Auth on real traffic without risk.
+In Observation mode, DFP Protected Auth won’t block any requests before you have a chance to analyze the results.

 Step 3: View the results in the Dashboard

-Once you have DFP Protected Auth enabled in Observation mode, you can start seeing the results of the automatic device fingerprint lookups at the Device Fingerprinting Dashboard page.
+Once you have DFP Protected Auth enabled in Observation mode, you can start seeing the results of the automatic fingerprint lookups at the Device Fingerprinting Dashboard.

 DFP Dashboard

-The Device Fingerprinting Dashboard page will give you a high-level view of the various fingerprints, verdicts, and verdict reasons your application is experiencing.
-You can also deep dive into individual fingerprints to understand the various devices that are querying your service.
+The Device Fingerprinting Dashboard will give you a high-level view of the various fingerprints, verdicts, and verdict reasons your application is experiencing.
+You can also deep-dive into individual fingerprints to understand the various devices that are querying your service.

-Once you are comfortable with the results in our Device Fingerprinting service, you can change to the DFP Protected Auth to Decisioning mode.
-Once Decisioning mode is on, the Stytch API will react to each Device Fingerprint lookup triggered by the SDK.
+Once you are comfortable with the Device Fingerprinting verdicts for your traffic, you can switch to Enforcement mode.
+Once Enforcement mode is on, the Stytch API will react to each Device Fingerprinting lookup triggered by the SDK.
 Specifically, it will:

-• Reject requests if the fingerprint has a BLOCK verdict and return a 401.
+• For BLOCK verdicts, reject requests and return a 401.
 You can be confident that a BLOCK verdict is an illegitimate attempt to access your service.

-With Decisioning mode on, your application's auth flows are now secured with DFP Protected Auth.
+With Enforcement mode enabled, your application's auth flows are now secured with DFP Protected Auth.

 What's next